ronaldoussoren/pyobjc/docs/core/protocols.rst

 		def unlock(self):
 			pass

-And finally, it is also possible to specify the protocols that the class conforms to using an attribute named *__pyobjc_protocols__* in the class body.
-This works for both Python 2.x and 3.x, and is primarily meant to be used by code that needs to work with both language versions.
+Alternatively, it is also possible to specify the protocols that the class conforms to using an attribute named ``__pyobjc_protocols__`` in the class body.

  .. sourcecode:: python
     :linenos: